 - If you have only seen a rat, every now and then, running across the garden there is no need to take action.
 However do monitor the situation.

 - If you see a rat running into a hole in your garden, then place water resistant bait in the hole and block entry to it.
-Check if the bait has been taken or if the hole have been reopened.
+Check if the bait has been taken or if the hole has been reopened.

 - If you hear rats within your walls then seek advice from a professional.